MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-power-platform-fundamental.md

 ## Extend SAP application development with Power Apps or Power Pages

-Power Apps is a suite of apps, services, and connectors that allows you to create custom business apps without coding.
+Power Apps is a suite of apps, services, and connectors that you can use to create custom business apps without coding.
 You can rapidly develop web and mobile applications that extend SAP functionality.
 With prebuilt connectors for SAP, Power Apps allows you to build custom front ends or lightweight applications that interact directly with SAP data.
 This can streamline workflows, enable mobile access, and improve user experiences without modifying the core SAP system.

 You can create three types of apps by using Power Apps: